lj020326/pipeline-automation-lib/README.md

 Looking for an example on how a pipeline script looks like when using Pipeline?
 Have a look at [Usage examples](docs/pcfBuildDeployMvn.md)

-## Build and Deploy Spring Boot apps to PCF

-See the [pivotal pcf section](./docs/pivotal-pcf.md) for details.

 ### Library Setup

 Have a look at the [pipeline setup tutorial](./docs/tutorial-setup-library.md) to configure and start using the shared pipeline library.